Eggs are a traditional food, and they are one of the most nutrient-rich food groups in the human diet.

 Is there a difference between caged, barn, free-range, pastured and omega-3 eggs?

-Eggs from chickens with access to pasture will have a higher omega-3 content and higher amounts of vitamin A (22).
+Eggs from chickens with access to pasture will have higher omega-3 content and higher amounts of vitamin A (16).

 However, when we consider the overall nutrition profile, the difference between the egg varieties is not substantial for other nutrients.

-If a higher consumption of omega-3 and vitamin A is a decisive factor, then opting for pastured eggs is better.
+If a higher consumption of omega-3 and vitamin A is a decisive factor, then opting for pastured eggs might be better.

 Conversely, if this is not a concern, then whichever eggs are affordable is fine.

-One other thing to note is the ethical side to this issue.
+One other thing to note is the ethical side of this issue.